-Please remember Non-Network Benefits, you must obtain Prior Authorization from the Mental Health/Substance Use Disorder Administrator to receive Inpatient Benefits.
-Even with inpatient Benefits applied, you could pay more of the cost when using a Non-Network Provider at a Network inpatient Facility.
-In addition, without Prior Authorization, Covered Health Services for the Inpatient Stay will be subject to the \$200 Additional Deductible.
+For Non-Network Benefits, you must obtain Prior Authorization from the Mental Health/Substance Use Disorder Administrator to receive Inpatient Benefits.
+Even with Inpatient Benefits applied, you could pay more of the cost when using a Non-Network Provider at a Network Inpatient Facility.
+In addition, without Prior Authorization, Covered Health Services for the Inpatient Stay are subject to an Additional Deductible of \$200.
 When you obtain Prior Authorization, the Mental Health/Substance Use Disorder Administrator will work with you to determine the appropriate setting for your treatment.
 Please refer to Section 4, Prior Authorization, for the specific services that require Prior Authorization.
-Please call (800)442-4093 toll-free.
+Please call the Mental Health/Substance Use Disorder Administrator at (800) 442-4093 for assistance.

-For Emergency admissions (also termed non-scheduled admissions) please remember that you or your representative must notify the Mental Health/Substance Use Disorder Administrator within 48 hours after you are admitted to a Non-Network Facility as a result of an Emergency.
-If the Mental Health/Substance Use Disorder Administrator is not notified, Benefits for the Inpatient Hospital Stay will be subject to the \$200 Additional Deductible and Benefits will be paid at the Non-Network level.
+For Emergency admissions (also termed non-scheduled admissions) please remember that you or your representative must notify the Mental Health/Substance Use Disorder Administrator within 48 hours after you are admitted to a Non-Network Facility.
+If the Mental Health/Substance Use Disorder Administrator is not notified, Benefits for the Inpatient Hospital Stay are subject to an Additional Deductible of \$200 and Benefits are paid at the Non-Network level.

-In addition, please remember for Non-Network Benefits, you must obtain Prior Authorization from the Mental Health/Substance Use Disorder Administrator for Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA).
-Without Prior Authorization Covered Health Services will be subject to the \$200 Additional Deductible.
+For Non-Network Benefits, you must obtain Prior Authorization from the Mental Health/Substance Use Disorder Administrator for Intensive Behavioral Therapy, including Applied Behavior Analysis (ABA).
+Without Prior Authorization Covered Health Services are subject to an Additional Deductible of \$200 Additional Deductible and Benefits are paid at the Non-Network level.